-The electronic versions of LNM appear on the U.S. Coast Guard Navigation Center's Website at www.navcen.uscg.gov.
+The electronic versions of LNM appear on the US Coast Guard Navigation Center's Website.

 Why go out upon the briny deep with less information than there is available to you?
 What's the upside in that?
-Go on their web site, click around until you find the area for you to put your email address in - and from then on get, direct from the United States Coast Guard forevermore, the latest they know about what is happening "out there..."
-For free...
+Go on their Web site, click around until you find where to put your e-mail address in - and from then on, direct from the US Coast Guard forever, get the latest they know about what is happening "out there..."
+For free!